u-boot/u-boot/doc/driver-model/design.rst

 bus device, regardless of its own views on the matter.

 The uclass for the device can also contain data private to that uclass.
-But note that each device on the bus may be a memeber of a different uclass, and this data has nothing to do with the child data for each child on the bus.
+But note that each device on the bus may be a member of a different uclass, and this data has nothing to do with the child data for each child on the bus.
 It is the bus' uclass that controls the child with respect to the bus.